Flow365 Monitoring Team

 Be part of our community science effort and help track the flow of Tucson's creeks and rivers!

 Flow365 Monitors are volunteers who track the status of flow in our creeks and rivers year round.
 When they monitor, they also collect observations on the plants and animals in Tucson’s local riparian habitats.
-This one-of-a-kind data is helping us restore Tucson’s heritage of flowing creeks and rivers, adapt to climate change, and helping us prepare for a growing population that places higher demands on our regional and local water sources.
+This one-of-a-kind data is helping us restore Tucson’s heritage of flowing creeks and rivers, adapt to climate change, and prepare for a growing population that places higher demands on our regional and local water sources.
 In both the near and distant future, Flow365 data will help the people of Tucson protect our water, riparian habitats, and the people, plants and animals of the Sonoran Desert.
-Sign up to be a flow monitor here.

 While county agencies have flow gauges at some points across Tucson to be able to alert the public about flooding, the data our Flow365 volunteers have been collecting since 2016 paints a more complete picture by recording gentler flows and capturing how flow starts and stops at different times of year.
 This data is critical to helping us understand how our desert rivers respond to changes in precipitation and groundwater levels.
 It also helps us determine the impact of collective conservation actions on creek flows, as we strive towards our long-term goal of restoring Tucson’s heritage of flowing creeks and rivers.